 Sign Out & In Of Your Apple ID

-You can try signing out of your Apple ID and then signing back into it if the software on your iPhone is up to date but iMessage is still showing that it is “waiting for activation.”
+In case your device’s software is up-to-date but iMessage continues to display the ‘Waiting for Activation’ message, you can try logging out of your Apple ID before logging back in.
 This will give your Apple ID a fresh start, similar to what happens when you restart your iPhone, and it might be able to fix a minor software fault.